 Casual clothing and streetwear have been slowly creeping into the business world for some time now, so you shouldn’t shy away from adding an edgy pair of dress boots to your rotation.
 They can be a great way to let your personality shine through while keeping your look professional.
 From Chelsea and chukka styles to brogue and Derby designs, there is a lot of variety, so you shouldn’t struggle to find a pair to suit your style and dress code needs.
-Dress boots traditionally come in black, brown and tan.
-However, other colours are available.
-We’d suggest going for a muted shade and styling them with a slick pair of chinos, jeans or trousers.
+Dress boots traditionally come in black, brown, and tan.
+However, other colors are available.
+We’d suggest going for a muted shade and styling them with a slick pair of chinos, jeans, or trousers.

 SUBSCRIBE TO OUR NEWSLETTER